 Changes to tax law

 The most impactful tax law change for estate planning purposes is the increase in the federal estate, gift, and generation-skipping transfer (GST) tax exemptions (collectively, the federal exemption) for each individual.
-With the passage of the new tax law, the federal exemption nearly doubled to $11,400,000 per individual for 2019.
+With the passage of the new tax law, the federal exemption more than doubled to $11,400,000 per individual for 2019.
 The top federal estate, gift, and GST tax rate remains at forty percent.
 Also unchanged are (i) portability of a deceased spouse’s unused exemption, (ii) stepped-up (or -down) basis of most assets included in a deceased individual’s estate, and (iii) valuation discounts for minority interests and lack of marketability.

 The increase in the federal exemption provides a golden opportunity for individuals whose net worth is above the previous exemption to enhance their estate plans and preserve more wealth for their heirs.
 As a high-net-worth individual, it is critical to work with your advisors now to determine the new tax law’s impact on your own situation, and to take advantage of estate tax planning opportunities now that could mitigate the negative effects of federal estate, gift, and GST taxes on your estate.
 Many of the provisions of the new tax law are scheduled to sunset after December 31, 2025, at which time the prior provisions of the tax law would return if no further legislative action is taken.
 Further, given the nature of politics and fiscal realities, there always exists a very real possibility that the estate tax law will be modified prior to 2025.